-B2B Sales: How to build a B2B strategy to generate better leads and close more
+B2B Sales: Build a B2B strategy to generate better leads

 Strong sales and marketing start with identifying the right audience.
 Your target audience generally falls into two buying groups - businesses (B2B) or consumers (B2C).